EveningSt3r/Lost-Sovereign-Text-Game/README.md

 provided by Jpackage are present, no errors should occur.

 -----------------------------------------------------------------------------------------------------------------------------------------
-USAGE/CONTROLS
+**USAGE/CONTROLS**

 The game tries to be as self sufficient as possible.
-There is a small bit of directions below the input box, but the text box takes inputs of letters (N for north, S for south) of the cardinal directions, and U for up and D for down.
+A directions page is included, but the text box takes inputs of letters (N for north, S for south) of the cardinal directions, and U for up and D for down.
 The available directions the player can take are displayed below the input box.
 There are graphics to the right of the text box with a visual of the player's location (@Bagged_Sprout on Twitter).
 More graphics may be